Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 .. figure:: figures/ecmean-pi.png
     :width: 15cm

-    An example of the Performance Indices computed on a single year of the tco2599-ng5 simulatation from NextGEMS Cycle2 run.
+    An example of the Performance Indices computed on a single year of the tco2599-ng5 simulation from NextGEMS Cycle2 run.

 Available demo notebooks
 ------------------------